z505/fast-html-parser/README.md

 * keep the entire HTML file in an array for later usage: htmltags[] and text[]
-* parse like this: OnSection(opentag, text, closetag); as a different parser kind so that globals are not needed to keep track of InTag booleans, etc.
+* parse like this: OnSection(opentag, text, closetag); as a different parser kind so that globals are not needed to keep track of InTag booleans, etc. so that all are together, tag, text, closing tag, in the same procedure
+* associate a number (open tag) with the text label using a record or such i.e. <body><b>some text</b></body>
+  where <b> is tag "2" and some text is text "1"

 Use this parser for what reasons:
 * make your own web browsers,